emmajanedrews/base-template/_drafts/answering-your-questions-about-purchasing-a-second-home.md

 A lot of our customers contact us with questions about owning a second home.
 The good news is that **transactions for second homes are treated almost identically to transactions for primary residences**.

-The one big difference is that a lot of lender will look closely at the distance between your primary and secondary residence.
+The one big difference is that a lot of lenders will look closely at the distance between your primary and secondary residence.

 {% include pullquote.html %}